 I am passionate about doing God’s will and everyone else doing God’s will.
 If I have enough authority after I die and pass into the spirit world, I will insist that everyone do God’s will.

-No more of this saying it is too hard; that everyone must sin once in a while.
+No more of this saying it is too hard or that everyone must sin once in a while.
 God told Cain that sin was crouching at the door and he must master it.
 God did not say it was impossible to master it.
-With the help of Christ we can master sin.
+With the help of Christ, we can master sin.
 I won’t hear of anything else.
 How about you?

 And I heard a sound from heaven like the roar of rushing waters and like a loud peal of thunder.
-This is the sound of power, of the “seven thunders” mentioned in the tenth chapter of the Book of Revelation.
+This is the sound of power, of the “seven thunders” mentioned in Revelation chapter ten.
 The voice of the thunders was silenced because the people of God are self-willed, seeking their own aggrandizement.

 When there are enough believers who are willing to forsake their own way and look to Jesus for everything, the seven thunders of power will speak.
-Then we will see the two witness of Revelation, Chapter Eleven.
+Then we will see the two witnesses of Revelation chapter 11.
 They are victorious saints in whom Christ is dwelling.
 God will thunder through them as they do His will in the earth, bearing witness of the soon coming of the Kingdom of God.